Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: Building the HMC algorithm

-In addition, we need to use the Hamiltonian $H\left(q,p\right) = K\left(p\right)+U\left(q \right)$ introduced in section \ref{sec_ecuaham}, where the functions $K$ and $U$ are the kinetic and potential energy, respectively, as the energy function $E$.
-Also, it is necessary to consider the temperature $\psi$ as $\frac{1}{k}$ to avoid the constant $c$, so we can rewrite \eqref{bolt} as
+In addition, we need to use the Hamiltonian $H(q,p) = K(p)+U(q)$ introduced in Section \ref{sec_ecuaham}, where the functions $K$ and $U$ are the kinetic and potential energy, respectively, as the energy function $E$.
+It is also necessary to consider the temperature $\psi$ as $\frac{1}{k}$ to avoid the constant $c$.
+Then, \eqref{bolt} can be rewritten as